-If you start it on any other day you won’t be protected for the first seven days, so you’ll need to use additional contraception, such as condoms, or avoid sex, during this time.
+If you start it on any other day, you won’t be protected for the first seven days.
+You’ll need to use additional contraception, such as condoms, or avoid sex, during this time.

 If I have to go into hospital for an operation should I stop using a contraceptive injection?